MH-LIKHON/MP4-VelVadY/README.md

 | Duplicate Review Block               | Try to review same service twice                    | Form hidden, message shown             | Pass    |
 | Logout                               | Click logout from navbar                            | Redirect to homepage                   | Pass    |
 | Access Dashboard (Unauthenticated)   | Visit dashboard without login                       | Redirect to login                      | Pass    |

 ---

+### Test-Driven Development (TDD)

+Although this project did not include formal unit test files, a test-driven approach was followed during development.
+Key logic such as Stripe payment processing, form validation, and webhook handling was implemented incrementally, with testing performed at each stage before proceeding to the next.

+This workflow is reflected in the project's Git commit history.
+Examples include:

+- Initial commits focused on creating models and forms in isolation before connecting them to views and templates.
+- Review functionality and purchase tracking were developed by first validating input logic and error handling, then applying templates.
+- Stripe webhook behaviour was tested using Stripe’s test dashboard and mock events before persisting data to the database.
+- Each bug fix and validation enhancement was committed separately, following an iterative cycle of test, adjust, and confirm.

+The commit history includes over 88 individual commits, showing consistent version control with small, scoped updates.
+This structure aligns with the principles of test-driven development and demonstrates a methodical approach to feature implementation and stability.

+---